 The documents are prepared in accordance with Texas law allowing the maker to authorize the notary to execute the documents for them.
 Although effective, it’s less problematic if this method isn’t required.
 In other words, you should try to get your documents prepared before entering a facility.
 One nursing home in Houston refuses to allow any window visits with no reason given; just corporate policy.

 Potential Medicaid applicants are especially in need of getting their documents done because without them, their family is going to be severely limited in their ability to help with Medicaid and getting assets and income structured in a way that gets Medicaid approved.
 You don’t know when capacity is going to be an issue.
 Your life can change overnight.
 A person who is elderly and has a fall, breaks a hip, goes to the hospital, gets discharged to a Medicare rehab and then is told that she cannot be discharged home because she needs long term care will have a difficult time getting documents signed.

 With Medicaid or persons who may need nursing home on private pay, you should get your documents done now while you can still get them done easily.

 You may visit our website at www.wrightabshire.com.
-Wesley E. Wright and Molly Dear Abshire are attorneys with the firm Wright Abshire, Attorneys, P.C., with offices in Bellaire, the Woodlands, and Carmine.
+Wesley E. Wright and Molly Dear Abshire are attorneys with the firm Wright Abshire, Attorneys, P.C., with offices in Bellaire, and Carmine.
 Both are Board Certified by the Texas Board of Legal Specialization in Estate Planning and Probate Law and are certified as Elder Law Attorneys by the National Elder Law Foundation.
 Nothing contained in this publication should be considered as the rendering of legal advice to any person’s specific case, but should be considered general information.